Automated Cell Counter - an Overview

 - Usually statistically better data because larger volumes of cell suspensions are counted

-- Partial live/dead determination of cells without toxic trypan blue
+- Partially live/dead determination of cells without toxic trypan blue (not all counters)

 - Depending on the instrument, combinations of different measurement methods such as fluorescence-labeled cells or trypan blue are possible